11 Fast-Growing Shade Trees for Your Yard

 Ordering and planting young trees can be a DIY job, and as long as you’re sure you’ve chosen the right tree for the right place, you should be good to go.
 But if the idea of planting a whole entire tree, no matter the size, overwhelms you, get help from a landscaping or tree care pro

-A tree care pro will help you select a location, choose the right tree to match your design goals, and ensure the trees are planted correctly.
+A tree care pro will help you select a location, choose the best shade trees for your backyard that match your design goals, and ensure the trees are planted correctly.
 The perfect shady spot for reading and sipping iced tea?
 Coming right up!

 Main Photo Credit: Unsplash